-She has had a range of residencies, both academic and community based, and is one of the Associate Playwrights of the new Playwrights Studio Scotland.
+She has had a number of residencies, both academic and community-based, and is one of the Associate Playwrights of the new Playwrights' Studio Scotland.

 She was a recipient of a Creative Scotland Award 2003 to work on her first novel entitled Ice Angel, and also works in radio, TV and film.

 She is also a practitioner of socially-engaged theatre and has worked with all sorts of groups, including people within the criminal justice system in UK and USA, asylum seekers and refugees, drug users, survivors of domestic violence and childhood abuse.

 Nicola has worked with Traverse’s flagship outreach programme, Class Act, since 1997, pioneering it in Russia, Ukraine and India.